Martian01/mrhttpd/Readme.md

 It is noticeable that a fully threaded design like mrhttpd benefits particularly well from the CK patch, whereas the event-driven design of Lighttpd often seems to perform slightly better under the vanilla kernel.

-## Docker or Podman
+## Ready-made Containers

 Container files are provided in the directory `container`.
 They can be used to build container images with docker or podman.

 Pre-built images are available on Docker Hub.
 For instance, you can start a web server via

-	podman run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd
+	podman run -d -p 8080:8080 -v <absolute directory>:/opt/mrhttpd/public dockahdockah/mrhttpd

-If you want to display your own error pages, you can mount a volume on `/opt/mrhttpd/private`.
+If you want to display your own error pages, you can mount another volume on `/opt/mrhttpd/private`.
 All local directories must be specified as absolute paths.

-If you want to start a file server that allows file uploads, file deletions and JSON directory listings you can use a different image:
+If you want to start a server that allows file uploads and file deletions (for instance to be used as a simple browser-based collaboration server) you can use the image `dockahdockah/mrhttpd-fs`.

-	podman run -d -p 8080:8080 -v <document directory>:/opt/mrhttpd/public dockahdockah/mrhttpd-fs

 The file access can be restricted via environment variables according to the mechanisms described in this document.

 ## References